ipdk-io/networking-recipe/docs/guides/deps/building-acc-stratum-deps.md

 example, the `opt` subdirectory will become the root-level `/opt` directory when the file structure is copied to the E2100 file system.

-The `setup` directory includes a helper script (`make-cross-deps.sh`) that can be used to build the Target dependencies.
+The `scripts` subdirectory includes a helper script (`make-cross-deps.sh`) that can be used to build the Target dependencies.

 - The `--help` (`-h`) option lists the parameters the helper script supports